Okonkwosolomon1/Customer-Behaviour-Analysis/README.md

 The favourite items for the Customers are: Ramen for Customer A and C while customer B loves all the items equally.

 ### Recommendations
-Danny should incentivise with Customer C to patronise the Diner more There is an opprtunity for more sakles if Customers A and B could be made to love other items as much as they love ramen
+Danny should incentivise Customer C to patronise the Diner more There is an opprtunity for more sakles if Customers A and B could be made to love other items as much as they love ramen

 ### *END*